explosion/spaCy/website/docs/usage/projects.md

 your data, then run [`spacy train`](/api/cli#train) to train your model on the converted data and if that's successful, run [`spacy package`](/api/cli#package) to turn the best model artifact into an installable Python package.
-The following command run the workflow named `all` defined in the `project.yml`, and execute the commands it specifies, in order:
+The following command runs the workflow named `all` defined in the `project.yml`, and executes the commands it specifies, in order:

 ```cli
 $ python -m spacy project run all